 Best Hamburger Menu Alternatives

 If your app focuses on multiple core functionalities, deciding which one goes onto the home screen and which one goes under the hamburger icon will be difficult.
-Here’s a list of some alternatives that can improve your app’s accessibility.
+Here’s a list of some of the best hamburger menu alternatives that can improve your app’s accessibility.

 1. Tabbed Menus